basho/basho_docs/source/languages/en/riak/dev/data-modeling/index.md

 ## High Read/Write, Simple Applications

-The following application types require high read/write performance without necessarily utilizing complex data structures:
+The following are examples of Riak use cases that require high read/write performance without necessarily utilizing complex data
+structures:

 * [[Session Storage|Use Cases#session-storage]]
 * [[Serving Advertisements|Use Cases#serving-advertisements]]